Nugnikoll/MyReversi/Readme.md

 ### Overview
 Reversi (also called Othello) is a kind of strategy board game which involves play by two parties on an eight-by-eight square grid.
 For details of reversi please go to [https://en.wikipedia.org/wiki/Reversi](https://en.wikipedia.org/wiki/Reversi).

 This reversi project is my simple work.
-The kernel is written in C++11 whith a bit inline assembly.
+The kernel is written in C++ whith a bit inline assembly.
 The GUI is witten in python.
 It's open source and cross platform.
 I've managed to build it on Ubuntu and on Windows with MinGW g++ compiler.
 It's tailored for programming learning.
 To ease debugging and trainning, many C++ functions are wrapped and can be called interactively in the Python GUI application.
 The sources of this project can be merged in to a single file and submitted to [Botzone](https://botzone.org) which is a online platform for competition of differnt bots made by other students.
 The Python GUI application can also act as a judge by communicating with other reversi program in json format.

 ### Download
 [prebuilt binaries for Windows 64-bit](https://github.com/Nugnikoll/MyReversi/releases)